sait-wbdv/assessments/dsgn270/social/assignment-4/README.md

 - Are the questions effectively answered?
 - Are concrete examples given?
 - How are the metrics measured?
+- Points will be deducted for poor/missing business summaries.

 Points will be deducted for poor readability:
 - Use effective visual hierarchy (headins, lists, etc)